 3.3 If there is any doubt as to whether a disclosure is in fact a public interest disclosure, the matter will be dealt with as if it is a public interest disclosure.

-3.4 The Director, Human Resources may decide not to investigate or deal with a public interest disclosure if they reasonably consider that:
+3.4 The Director, People and Culture may decide not to investigate or deal with a public interest disclosure if they reasonably consider that:

 - the substance of the disclosure has already been investigated or dealt with by another appropriate process, or